• Skip to primary navigation

 Pizza dough will keep in the refrigerator for several days.

-If I want to have pizza crusts ready to go, I will follow the recipe through step 10 (par-baking the crust) then allow it to cool, wrap tightly in plastic wrap and freeze for up to several months.
-When ready to use, simply thaw (or partially thaw) in the plastic wrap at room temperature then proceed with the recipe from step 11 (brush with oil, add toppings and bake).
+If I want to have pizza crusts ready to go, I will follow the recipe through “Assembly and Baking” step 5 (par-baking the crust) then allow it to cool, wrap tightly in plastic wrap and freeze for up to several months.
+When ready to use, simply thaw (or partially thaw) in the plastic wrap at room temperature then proceed with the recipe from “Assembly and Baking” step 6 (brush with oil, add toppings and bake).

 Nutrition